-On July 9, 2018, the Company announced that the Consulta Previa review had been successfully completed and Kaizen Peru Holdings' Peruvian subsidiary had been issued with the Authorization to Commence Activities for its planned drilling program at the Pinaya Project.
+On July 9, 2018, the Company announced that the Consulta Previa review had been successfully completed and its Peruvian subsidiary had been issued with the Authorization to Commence Activities for its planned drilling program at Pinaya.
 Under Peruvian law, the government-led Consulta Previa (prior consultation) process verifies that the considerations of any local peoples that could represent an indigenous population have been recognized.
-This process is designed to ensure that, as the project advances, future community stakeholder relations are managed in a transparent and comprehensive manner.
-The Pinaya Project's Consulta Previa review involved consultation with the community of Pinaya and the neighboring community of Atecata, which may be indirectly affected by the planned exploration activities.
-In February 2018, the Ministry of Energy and Mines ("MINEM") held these preparatory meetings with the communities of Pinaya and Atecata.

-In February 2019, the Company received its water use permit from the Peru National Water Authority, which eliminated need for the Company to transport water in support of its planned drill program.
-The Company is currently assessing its financial options and, assuming the availability of financing, plans to commence drilling activities in the second quarter of 2019, when weather permits.
+In February 2019, the Company received its water use permit from the Peru National Water Authority, which eliminated the need for the Company to transport water in support of its planned drill program.